 What is TMJ?

-First of all, the temporomandibular joint (TMJ) is the hinge joint that connects the lower jaw (mandible) to the temporal bone of the skull.
+First, the temporomandibular joint (TMJ) is the hinge joint that connects the lower jaw (mandible) to the skull’s temporal bone.
 We are able to control the movement and position of the jaw with the 68 pairs of muscles that are attached to the joint.
 They allow you to chew, talk, speak and swallow and are in constant use.
 If you put your finger in your ear and then push forward while you open and close your mouth you should be able to feel it.
 This joint is one of the most frequently used in our bodies.

 Even though TMJ is common, many people prolong getting treatment because the pain is not immediate.
 If you’re experiencing TMJ, do not continue suffering!
 Our goal is to explain to you how you can get your TMJ under control and get your jaw back to normal.